 What information is collected

-Why this information is collected
+Why is this information collected?

 How this information is used

-How this information is stored, and how long
+How is this information stored, and how long

 I also use https://quickbooks.intuit.com/uk/ (Privacy statement available at https://www.intuit.com/privacy/statement/).

-We may decide to use different platforms for Video Calls (Zoom, Skype, WhatsApp, Telehealth), this mainly depending on your preferences and needs.
-Please note that Zoom, Skype, WhatsApp, are third-party applications and potentially introduce privacy risks.
-A better, safer way is to use Telehealth, which uses end-to-end encryption with peer-to-peer connections, the call does not pass through any third-party servers.
+We may decide to use different platforms for Video Calls (Zoom, Skype, WhatsApp, Telehealth), mainly depending on your preferences and needs.
+Please note that Zoom, Skype, and WhatsApp, are third-party applications and potentially introduce privacy risks.
+A better, safer way is to use Telehealth, which uses end-to-end encryption with peer-to-peer connections; the call does not pass through any third-party servers.
 It is secure and compliant with all health standards (including HIPAA).
 We will discuss this during our first meeting.
 However, you are always welcome to switch at any time.